Deep Learning Based Causal Inference for Large-Scale Combinatorial Experiments: Theory and Empirical Evidence

 Abstract

 Large-scale online platforms launch hundreds of randomized experiments (a.k.a.
-A/B tests) every day to iterate their operations and marketing strategies, while the combinations of these treatments are typically not exhaustively tested.
-It triggers an important question of both academic and practical interests: Without observing the outcomes of all treatment combinations, how to estimate the causal effect of any treatment combination and identify the optimal treatment combination?
+A/B tests) every day to iterate their operations and marketing strategies.
+The combinations of these treatments are typically not exhaustively tested, which triggers an important question of both academic and practical interest: Without observing the outcomes of all treatment combinations, how does one estimate the causal effect of any treatment combination and identify the optimal treatment combination?
 We develop a novel framework combining deep learning and doubly robust estimation to estimate the causal effect of any treatment combination for each user on the platform when observing only a small subset of treatment combinations.
 Our proposed framework (called debiased deep learning, DeDL) exploits Neyman orthogonality and combines interpretable and flexible structural layers in deep learning.
-We prove theoretically that this framework yields efficient, consistent, and asymptotically normal estimators under mild assumptions, thus allowing for identifying the best treatment combination when only observing a few combinations.
-To empirically validate our method, we then collaborate with a large-scale video-sharing platform and implement our framework for three experiments involving three treatments where each combination of treatments is tested.
-When only observing a subset of treatment combinations, our DeDL approach significantly outperforms other benchmarks to accurately estimate and infer the average treatment effect (ATE) of any treatment combination, and to identify the optimal treatment combination.
+We show theoretically that this framework yields efficient, consistent, and asymptotically normal estimators under mild assumptions, thus allowing for identifying the best treatment combination when observing only a few combinations.
+To empirically validate our method, we collaborated with a large-scale video-sharing platform and implemented our framework for three experiments involving three treatments where each combination of treatments is tested.
+When observing only a subset of treatment combinations, our DeDL approach significantly outperforms other benchmarks to accurately estimate and infer the average treatment effect of any treatment combination, and to identify the optimal treatment combination.

 Keywords: Deep Learning, Double Machine Learning, Causal Inference, Field Experiments, Experimentation on Online Platforms